Jinny Yu: Mature Practice and Themes

-Yu's painting series, Story of a Global Nomad, in 2007-2008, examined the socio-economic impact of architecture.
-Along with that series, Yu's work Sequence, 2009, established her artistic reputation.
-Other subjects Yu has explored through her work include detachment, connected to her experiences in immigration and relocation, which she calls "global nomadism," and the relationship between painting and space.
 In 2015, Yu exhibited the site-specific work Don't They Ever Stop Migrating? during the 56th Venice Biennale at the Oratorio di San Ludovico.
-The installation work used Alfred Hitchcock's 1963 film The Birds as a metaphor for the migration crises in the Mediterranean Sea and Bay of Bengal.
+She created an immersive experience where viewers enter a room made entirely of draped cotton panels, painted with clusters of ink strokes that evoke an overwhelming sense of “threatening flocks of birds.”
+The installation work used a sound collage of Alfred Hitchcock's 1963 film The Birds as a metaphor for the migration crises in the Mediterranean Sea and Bay of Bengal.
 The work is now in the permanent collection of the Agnes Etherington Art Centre.